 - If you notice any process using an abnormal amount of CPU, disable it and check if that helps.

 Users also reported that iStat Menus software can come in handy if you want to monitor processes and CPU usage.
-Bear in mind that there are numerous applications that can cause high CPU usage, so once you find the problematic process, you might have to do a bit of research to find out with which application the process is associated with.
+Bear in mind that there are numerous applications that can cause high CPU usage, so once you find the problematic process, you might have to do a bit of research to find out with which application the process is associated.

-There you go, several simple solutions that can help you if your MacBook fan is stuck on high speed.
+There you go, several simple solutions that can help you if your MacBook fan is stuck at high speed.
 If our solutions didn’t work for you, it’s possible that there’s a hardware problem with your MacBook.